tinalexander/tinalexander/README.md

 Need to reach me securely?
 I use a different number (+1 202-817-6133) specifically for [Signal](https://signal.org/) and [WhatsApp](https://www.whatsapp.com/).

 If you want to tell me something anonymously, I will respect your request.
-Want to tell me something on "background"?
-I follow AP's [definitions](https://www.ap.org/about/news-values-and-principles/telling-the-story/anonymous-sources) on this:

-> _On the record.
-The information can be used with no caveats, quoting the source by name._
->
-> _Off the record.
-The information cannot be used for publication._
->
-> _Background.
-The information can be published but only under conditions negotiated with the source.
-Generally, the sources do not want their names published but will agree to a description of their position._
->
-> _In general, information obtained under any of these circumstances can be pursued with other sources to be placed on the record._

 ## Why I'm on Github